lmwk/lmwk/README.md

 ### Hello there 👋

-I'm lmwk

-I'm a c# addict who also uses other languages (tho not as much)
+I'm lmwk, a c# addict who also uses other languages (tho not as much)